 Third layer: Individually Wrapped Comfort Coils

-These individual coils provide great motion isolation, so your sleep won’t be disturbed.
-They also do a great job at balancing your body weight.
-Thus relieving just the right amount of support and bounce.
+The individual coils provide motion isolation, so your sleep won’t be disturbed.
+They balance your body weight with just the right amount of support and bounce.

 Fourth layer: Steel Coil Support System

 When combined with the comfort coils in the layer above, this layer provides bounce and pressure response.